skaija/susan-testing/Test/APIs/1-routing-api/2-realtime-arrival-prediction/index.md

 It can be turned off when planning itineraries using the 'ignoreRealtimeUpdates' parameter of 'plan'.
 Enabling this will only return times based on static timetables.

-**Note!** This is not completely bullet proof yet.
+**Note:** This is not completely bullet proof yet.
 The quality and availability of the real time data that Digitransit uses varies heavily at the moment.